Life on the Edge

 Dos & Don’ts

 DO get a knife that serves your intended purposes.
 Hunting, cooking, whittling, all-around?
-DO your research and choose carefully.
+Do your research and choose carefully.

 DON’T get a knife because it looks cool.
 Start with function and move to appearance; odds are you’ll find one that satisfies both needs.